 In the age of automation, the human traits of judgment, compassion and ethics are critical to maintaining business success.
 Roles that require human traits like empathy, creativity and motivation are the ones that provide an opportunity to reshape the future of work and drive success for both organizations and individuals.
 But to that end, leaders should be prepared to teach the people reporting to them new skills — including technological skills.
 The two will work hand-in-hand.

-Read more about how we can harness the power of technology now — as well as company culture; diversity, equity and inclusion; and teamwork — in “6 Ways Business Leaders Should Prepare for 2022 and Beyond.”
+For more on how leadership has changed as a result of the COVID-19 pandemic and the importance of developing the skills of mindfulness and communication, read “Leadership Kindness.”
+And for more about how we can harness the power of technology now — as well as company culture; diversity, equity and inclusion; and teamwork — read “6 Ways Business Leaders Should Prepare for 2022 and Beyond.”

 Individuals, Leaders and Organizations

 People care what companies do, not just as individual employees, but in their other roles as stakeholders: customers, shareholders and community members, for example.
 And companies — business as a whole — can have major impact on major issues.
 Is the company making climate change efforts?
 Does it work on DEI initiatives?
 Does it embrace responsible capitalism?
 Does it work with workers’ needs?

 Next year will not be a return to “business as usual.”
 Is there such a thing anymore?